NationalGenomicsInfrastructure/miarka-provision/docs/deployment.md

 Typically roles are developed (or at least tested) locally on `miarka3`.

 Start by forking the repository https://github.com/NationalGenomicsInfrastructure/miarka-provision to your private Github repo.
 On Miarka3, create a directory called `/vulpes/ngi/devel-<username>`.
-Clone you fork to this directory.
+Clone your fork to this directory.

 There you can develop your own Ansible roles in your private feature branch.